"Another life-saving allergy drug dispenser may be available for sale early next year.

 Local Nasal Effects

-Patients should be informed that treatment with ZETONNA Nasal Aerosol may lead to adverse reactions, which include nasal septal perforation, epistaxis, and nasal ulceration.
+Inform patients that treatment with ZETONNA may lead to adverse reactions, which include nasal septal perforation, epistaxis, and nasal ulceration.
 In addition, ciclesonide is associated with candidal infection, and nasal corticosteroids are associated with impaired wound healing.
-Do not spray ZETONNA Nasal Aerosol directly onto the nasal septum.
-Patients who have experienced recent nasal septal perforation, nasal erosion, nasal ulcers, nasal surgery, or nasal trauma should not use ZETONNA Nasal Aerosol until healing has occurred.
+Do not spray ZETONNA directly onto the nasal septum.
+Patients who have experienced recent nasal septal perforation, nasal erosion, nasal ulcers, nasal surgery, or nasal trauma should not use ZETONNA until healing has occurred [see WARNINGS AND PRECAUTIONS].

 Glaucoma and Cataracts

-Patients should be informed that glaucoma and cataracts are associated with nasal and inhaled corticosteroid use.
-Patients should inform his/her health care provider if a change in vision is noted while using ZETONNA Nasal Aerosol.
+Inform patients that glaucoma and cataracts are associated with nasal and inhaled corticosteroid use.
+Instruct patients to inform his/her health care provider if a change in vision is noted while using ZETONNA [see WARNINGS AND PRECAUTIONS].

-Patients who are on immunosuppressive doses of corticosteroids should be warned to avoid exposure to chickenpox or measles, and if exposed, to consult their physician without delay.
-Patients should be informed of potential worsening of existing tuberculosis, fungal, bacterial, viral or parasitic infections, or ocular herpes simplex.
+Warn patients who are on immunosuppressive doses of corticosteroids to avoid exposure to chickenpox or measles, and if exposed, to consult their physician without delay.
+Inform patients of potential worsening of existing tuberculosis, fungal, bacterial, viral or parasitic infections, or ocular herpes simplex [see WARNINGS AND PRECAUTIONS].

-Patients should use ZETONNA Nasal Aerosol on a regular, once daily basis since its effectiveness depends on its regular use.
+Instruct patients to use ZETONNA on a regular, once daily basis since its effectiveness depends on its regular use.
 In clinical trials, the onset of effect was seen after 36 hours following the first dose.
 Maximum benefit is usually achieved within 1 to 2 weeks after initiation of dosing.
 Initial assessment of response should be made during this timeframe and periodically until the patient's symptoms are stabilized.
-The patient should take the medication as directed and should not exceed the prescribed dosage.
-The patient should contact the physician if symptoms do not improve by a reasonable time or if the condition worsens.
+Instruct the patient to take the medication as directed, not exceed the prescribed dosage, and contact the physician if symptoms do not improve by a reasonable time or if the condition worsens.

 Keep Spray Out of Eyes and Off Nasal Septum

-Patients should be informed to avoid spraying ZETONNA Nasal Aerosol in their eyes or directly on the nasal septum.
+Instruct patients to avoid spraying ZETONNA in their eyes or directly on the nasal septum.

-Patients should use the ZETONNA Nasal Aerosol canister only with the ZETONNA Nasal Aerosol actuator supplied with the product.
-The dose indicator display window will show a red zone when it is about time to replace the ZETONNA Nasal Aerosol.
-Replace ZETONNA Nasal Aerosol when the indicator shows zero.
+Instruct patients to use the ZETONNA canister only with the ZETONNA actuator supplied with the product.
+The dose indicator display window will show a red zone when it is about time to replace the ZETONNA.
+Replace ZETONNA when the indicator shows zero.

 Ciclesonide demonstrated no carcinogenic potential in mice in a study of oral doses up to 900 mcg/kg (approximately 60 times the maximum recommended human daily intranasal dose (MRHDID) in adults based on mcg/m²/day) in mice for 104 weeks, nor in a study in rats of inhalation doses up to 193 mcg/kg (approximately 25 times the maximum human daily intranasal dose in adults and adolescents 12 years of age or older based on mcg/m²/day) for 104 weeks.